 The good news is that with the help of a cosmetic dentist, your mouth can look and feel beautiful again.
 Most noteworthy, you’ll smile more and friends and family will take notice of your increased self-confidence.

-Our dentists offer a wide range of cosmetic dental procedures for kids, adults and seniors in Peel Region, including Brampton and Bramalea.
+A cosmetic dentist offers a wide range of cosmetic dental procedures for kids, adults and seniors.

 Above all, we can fix stained teeth – even stains that sometimes occur as a side effect of the drug tetracycline.
 Furthermore, we can close gaps between front teeth if that isn’t the “look” you desire, make chipped and broken teeth look like new, eliminate overly “gummy” smiles and of course, replace missing teeth.

-Bonding is the placement of white filling material (composite resin) onto a tooth’s surface for the purpose of repairing a crack/fracture or enhancing the appearance of your teeth.
+Bonding is the placement of white filling material (composite resin) onto a tooth’s surface to repair a crack/fracture or enhance the appearance of your teeth.